TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Workspaces/Index.rst

 - In :code:`\TYPO3\CMS\Core\Domain\Repository\PageRepository::getPageShortcut()`,
-  :code:`PageRepository->getMenu()` is called with an additional WHERE clause which will ignore changes made in workspaces.
+  :code:`PageRepository->getMenu()` is called with an additional :sql:`WHERE` clause which will ignore changes made in workspaces.
-  This could be the case other places where getmenu() is used (but a search shows it is not a big problem).
+  This could also be the case in other places where :code:`PageRepository->getMenu()` is used (but a search shows it is not a big problem).
   In this case we will for now accept that a wrong shortcut destination can be experienced during previews.